 Outside of work, what are your hobbies/interests?
 What are you passionate about?

 I can’t seem to stop making things.
-My main creative interest is quilting, but I also dabble in knitting, crocheting, baking, and folding tiny origami stars.
+My main creative interest is quilting, but I also dabble in hand-lettering, crocheting, baking, and folding tiny origami stars.
 I’ve recently learned how to make jewelry out of precious metal clay.
 It has been a really fun process to learn and gives me an excuse to own a torch and light things on fire in my kitchen, which of course is endlessly amusing.

 I also love being outside in nature.
 I’m passionate about the work that’s being done at Camp Lutherlyn, a summer camp where I spent several years working with the summer-time and year-round staff.
 I now serve on the board of directors and try to find any excuse possible to spend some time at camp.